jim-schwoebel/allie/README.md

 ## [Settings](https://github.com/jim-schwoebel/allie/blob/master/settings.json)

+![](https://github.com/jim-schwoebel/allie/blob/master/annotation/helpers/assets/settings.png)

 Settings can be modified in the [settings.json](https://github.com/jim-schwoebel/allie/blob/master/settings.json) file.
-If no settings.json file is identified, it will automatically be created with some default settings from the setup.py script.

-![](https://github.com/jim-schwoebel/allie/blob/master/annotation/helpers/assets/settings.png)

 Here are some settings that you can modify in this settings.json file and the various options for these settings: